Agricultural machinery: Internal combustion engines

 The internal combustion engine; first the petrol engine, and later diesel engines; became the main source of power for the next generation of tractors.
 These engines also contributed to the development of the self-propelled combine harvester and thresher, or the combine harvester (also shortened to 'combine').
 Instead of cutting the grain stalks and transporting them to a stationary threshing machine, these combines cut, threshed, and separated the grain while moving continuously throughout the field.

 Agricultural machinery types

 Tractors

 Tractors do the majority of work on a modern farm.
-They are used to push/pull implements—machines that till the ground, plant seed, and perform other tasks.
+They are used to push/pull implements—machines that till the ground, plant seeds, and perform other tasks.
 Tillage implements prepare the soil for planting by loosening the soil and killing weeds or competing plants.
 The best-known is the plow, the ancient implement that was upgraded in 1838 by John Deere.
 Plows are now used less frequently in the U.S. than formerly, with offset disks used instead to turn over the soil, and chisels used to gain the depth needed to retain moisture.